Plan Your Visit

 The main floor of the Visitor Center, the restrooms and the parking lot are accessible to all.

 For convenience of all-weather walking, the trails are surfaced with gravel and linked by a paved pedestrian roadway.
-Many trails are quite flat, equally suited for a leisurely meander or a fast-paced walk.
+Many trails are quite flat and equally suited for a leisurely meander or a fast-paced walk.

 Simple Rules to Follow